Antje Traue: Career

 In 2008, Traue was chosen for the lead female role in the film Pandorum, a science fiction/thriller film directed by Christian Alvart, written by Travis Milloy, and starring Dennis Quaid and Ben Foster.

-In 2013, Traue played villain Faora in the Superman film Man of Steel, to positive reviews.
+In 2013, Traue played villainess Faora-Ul in the Superman film Man of Steel, to positive reviews.

-In preparation for the role of Faora, Traue underwent an intense four-month training and dieting program.
+In preparation for the role of Faora, Traue underwent an intense four-month training and dieting-program.

 In 2014, Traue portrayed Bony Lizzie in the Universal Pictures action-fantasy film Seventh Son.
-She received critical acclaim in Germany for portraying the fictional character of Giselle Neumayer in the 2016 ARD-produced TV movie Fatal News, and nominations as best actress in German TV productions for 2016 both for her female lead roles in the TV mini series Weinberg and Berlin 1.
-She has since been cast in several German and international movies and TV productions in lead roles or recurrent supporting roles, including the 2017 movie Bye Bye Germany alongside actor Moritz Bleibtreu directed by Sam Garbarski, and the 2017 Amazon series pilot episode Oasis.
-Traue's further acting appearances in 2017 and 2018 include the German Netflix series production Dark (as Agnes Nielsen), and German movies Das Ende der Wahrheit, Spielmacher and Ballon.
+She received critical acclaim in Germany for portraying the fictional character of Giselle Neumayer in the 2016 ARD-produced TV movie Fatal News, and nominations as best actress in German TV productions for 2016 both for her female lead roles in the miniseries Weinberg and Berlin 1.
+She has since been cast in several German and international movies and TV productions in lead-roles or recurrent supporting roles, including the 2017 movie Bye bye Germany alongside actor Moritz Bleibtreu directed by Sam Garbarski, and the 2017 Amazon series pilot episode Oasis.
+Traue's further acting appearances in 2017 and 2018 include the German Netflix series production Dark (as Agnes Nielsen), and German movies Das Ende der Wahrheit, Spielmacher, and Ballon.
 In 2019, Traue headlined the cast in the German ZDFneo TV miniseries Dead End.

-Traue is set to reprise her role as Faora in The Flash, which will be released in 2023.
+Traue reprised her role as Faora-Ul in The Flash, released in 2023.